Loading

 5 min read

-How to automatically respond to Facebook Messenger with Zapier and OpenAI
+How to automatically respond to Facebook Messenger with Zapier and ChatGPT

-The Facebook Messenger app logo connected to the OpenAI app logo on a light yellow background.
+A hero image of the Facebook Messenger app logo connected to the ChatGPT app logo on a light yellow background.

 Do you manage a Facebook Page and struggle to keep up with responding to messages?
-Maybe you only receive messages occasionally and forget to check it.
-Or maybe you have a very active page and too many messages to handle.
-Whatever the case, it's crucial to find efficient ways to handle these inquiries.
-Luckily, there are tools that can help, so you don't always have to be on-call to respond to messages quickly.
+Perhaps you only receive messages occasionally, and you don't think to check if there's something that needs a response.
+Or maybe you have a very active page and simply have too many messages to handle.

-With Zapier and OpenAI's GPT-3, generating thoughtful responses to incoming Facebook messages has never been easier.
-With just a few clicks, you can create a Zap—our word for Zapier's automated workflows—that automatically responds to any Facebook Messenger message you receive.
+With Zapier and ChatGPT, generating thoughtful responses to incoming Facebook messages has never been easier.
+With just a few clicks, you can create a Zap—Zapier's automated workflows—that will automatically respond to any Facebook Messenger message you receive.

-In this tutorial, we'll guide you through the process of seamlessly connecting Facebook Messenger and OpenAI using Zapier, empowering you to effortlessly manage messages and provide exceptional customer experiences.
+In this tutorial, we'll guide you through the process of seamlessly connecting Facebook Messenger and ChatGPT using Zapier, empowering you to effortlessly manage messages and provide exceptional customer experiences.

-Promptly reply to Facebook messages with custom responses using OpenAI
+Promptly reply to Facebook messages with custom responses using ChatGPT

-Promptly reply to Facebook messages with custom responses using OpenAI
+Promptly reply to Facebook messages with custom responses using ChatGPT

 • Facebook Messenger logo